itsalinazarpour/Mapty/README.md

 Here is my [Mapty]() project with some additional features!!

-==Somehow map from leaflet is only showing on firefox, So you should open and take a look this project on firefox :wink==
+==Somehow== map from leaflet is only showing on firefox, So you should open and take a look this project on firefox :wink:

 Make sure you know that **This project is based on [Jonas Schmedtmann](https://github.com/jonasschmedtmann)'s [Mapty](https://mapty.netlify.app/).**